 Do You Need to Convert Voltage? — For most travellers, probably not!

-Note that plug adapters do not convert voltage; in the unlikely event that you need to step up or step down for a specific piece of electronics (for example, from 110 volts to 220 volts), you instead need to carry a heavier voltage converter like this.
+Note that plug adapters do not convert voltage; in the unlikely event that you need to step up or step down for a specific piece of electronics (for example, from a 110 volt device to a country that is on 220 volts), you instead need to look for a (heavier, bulkier) voltage converter.